All Collections

 • If the report card doesn't contain expected grades, it could be because the assessment date is not within the date range selected.
 See the Common Troubleshooting Steps section below for more information.

 This article is specifically for the standards gradebook, but you can choose to include both the points and standards gradebook.
-For more information on running report cards for the points gradebook, check out this article.
+For more information on running report cards for points-based grades (called the "points gradebook" here), check out this article.

 When choosing the standards gradebook, you are required to choose choose the Mastery Setting, Grading Scale, and Standards to use.